The Thurston norm of graph manifolds: Linear cellular decompositions of the sphere induced by Thurston norms

 \bexa Let $L$ be a $3$-link chain and let $M:=S^3-\overset{\circ}{N}(L)$, see Figure \ref{fig: 3-chain}.
 As shown in \cite{norm}, the Thurston unit ball on $H_2(M,\partial M)$ is the polyhedron with vertices $(1,0,0),(0,1,0),(0,0,1),(-1,1,1)$ and their opposites.
 The linear cellular decomposition of $S^2$ induced by the Thurston norm is not complete, as there are vertices with odd degree.
 Hence, the family of norms that are realizable as nonvanishing Thurston norm of graph manifolds is strictly included in the family of norms realizable as nonvanishing Thurston norm of $3$-manifolds. \eexa

-\br In \cite{norm}, Thurston showed that if a convex symmetric polygon in $\R^2$ has vertices in $\Z^2$, with entries accordingly congruent modulo $2$, then it can be realised as the dual Thurston ball of a compact orientable $3$-manifold.
+\br In \cite{norm}, Thurston showed that if a convex symmetric polygon in $\R^2$ has vertices $\pm v_1,...,\pm v_k$ in $\Z^2$, with $v_i\equiv v_j$ modulo $2$ for all $i,j$, then it can be realised as the dual Thurston ball of a compact orientable $3$-manifold.
 As pointed out by Sane in \cite{karim2}, the idea at the base of Thurston's proof is that every such polygon is the dual unit ball of an \emph{intersection norm} on the first homology group of a torus.
 For every intersection norm on the first homology of a torus, Thurston finds a $3$-manifold whose Thurston norm on the second homology coincides with the given intersection norm.
 In particular, Sane generalizes this construction to the higher-dimensional case: he considers intersection norms on the first homology of the closed orientable surface of genus $g$ and their induced polyhedra in $\R^{2g}$.
-As shown in \cite{karim1}, not every polyhedron is realizable this time, nor with the same assumptions working for polygons.
+As shown in \cite{karim1}, not every symmetric polyhedron is realizable this time, nor assuming the same parity condition working for polygons.

 Another way to see this is that every intersection norm can be written as a sum of absolute values of linear functionals, so its unit ball is a complete polyhedron.
 Hence, no noncomplete polyhedron can be realised as the unit ball of an intersection norm. \er